 Water Resistance

-Depending on the model's intended use, water resistance can be a critical component of a gaiter (or not).
-Some gaiters are meant to be waterproof, others water-resistant, and others aren't meant to be either.
-Our water resistance testing was straightforward.
+Depending on the model's intended use, water resistance can be a critical component of a gaiter.
+Some are meant to be waterproof, others water-resistant, while others aren't meant to be either.
+Our water-resistance testing was straightforward.
 In the field, we wore each pair in rainy and wet weather.
-While wearing each pair in a more controlled environment, we also sprayed them with a spray bottle and assessed water penetration to footwear and socks.
+While wearing each pair in a more controlled environment, we also sprayed them with a sink spray nozzle and assessed water penetration.
 To test water retention, we weighed each pair when dry, dunked them into water, and weighed them again.

 Weight

-Typically the most straightforward to test of any metric, we put each model on a scale to confirm whether or not a manufacturer's claimed weight was accurate.
+The most straightforward test of all our metrics, we put each model on a scale to confirm whether or not a manufacturer's claimed weight was accurate.
+Trail-running gaiters weighed the least, while longer, heftier, mountaineer models weighed the most.